List of The Closer episodes: Season 5 (2009)

 The theme for Season Five is change.
-Brenda must adapt to the changes that come, both as she begins a new life as a married woman, and when she loses her beloved Kitty.
-Also this season, the Priority Homicide Division must adjust to the loss of Det.
-Irene Daniels, as it settled into its new role as the Major Crimes Division (MCD).
+Brenda must adapt to the changes that come: as she begins a new life as a married woman, when she loses her beloved Kitty, and when Fritz brings home a new kitten named Joel.
+Also this season, the Major Crimes Division must adjust to the departure of Det.
+Irene Daniels.
 There's change in Lt.
 Provenza's life as well, when he becomes involved with a much-younger woman with some new ideas, much to Lt.
 Flynn's chagrin.
-Meanwhile, change isn't all good for Sgt.
+Change isn't all good for Sgt.
 Gabriel, who pays the price for his role in Daniels' transfer.
 An officer-involved shooting brings a new figure into the lives of the MCD: the formidable Capt.
 Sharon Raydor of Force Investigation who is not at all impressed by Chief Johnson's approach to policing.
-We also learn a long-held secret: Lt.
-Provenza's first name.
+Lt.
+Provenza's first name is revealed.

 Season 6 (2010–11)

 The theme for Season Six is attraction.
+The season-long story arc is a shuffle in the highest echelons of the LAPD when the Chief of Police announces his retirement.

 Season 7 (2011–12)

 The theme for Season Seven is love and loss.
 Throughout the season, events are overshadowed by a lawsuit against Deputy Chief Johnson over the events that transpired with Turrell Baylor at the conclusion of last season's "War Zone" (Season 6, episode 8).
-This season is also the final season of the series before story moves to the continuation spin-off series, Major Crimes.
+This season is also the final season of the series before story moves to the continuation spin-off series, Major Crimes, through a transition set of six (16-21) episodes.